Queen's Foundational Leadership Program

-The program consists of two main components: a) twelve classroom sessions and b) action learning projects in teams.
-It is designed specifically for Queen's staff.
+The program consists of two main components: a) fourteen classroom sessions and b) action learning projects in teams.
 The Action Learning Component (ALC) consists of applying the knowledge acquired in the classroom sessions toward real-life challenges.
-The blended learning format includes in class, self-directed, readings, discussions, case studies, coaching, mentoring, action learning – using real world problems / projects.
+The blended learning format includes in class, self-directed, readings, discussions, case studies, coaching, and mentoring ? using real world problems / projects.
 The sessions are a full day in length and held once a month.
-The entire program spans a period of sixteen months.
+The entire program spans a period of seventeen months.

 Participants will work on a project in small teams.
-The classroom sessions start in January and the project teams will be selected in June, providing participants with the opportunity for the pre-requisite learning as well as time to choose potential topics.
-Supporting each team will be a Project Advisor.
-Project Advisors are not program participants.
+The classroom sessions start January 2016 and the project teams will be selected in June 2016, providing participants with the opportunity for the prerequisite learning as well as time to choose potential topics.
 Projects will stem from current high priorities, identified by the university that could assist with enhancement, cost reduction or some other measurable outcome of administrative, service or research initiatives.
-The process for selecting projects will be facilitated during the May and June 2012 classroom sessions.

 Attendance and participation are vital components to the success of the program and are strict requirements.
 Participants have a responsibility to their project team members, the entire cohort and themselves personally and professionally.